 - A. Suitable means of storing and protecting the cement against moisture or other injurious effects shall be provided by the Contractor.
-Sacked or bulk cement which, for any reason, has become partially set or which contains lumps of caked cement shall be rejected and shall be immediately removed from the worksite. - B. Different brands of cement shall not be mixed during use or in storage, nor shall they different brands be used alternately in any one structure.
+Sacked or bulk cement which, for any reason, has become partially set or which contains lumps of caked cement shall be rejected and shall be immediately removed from the worksite. - B. Different brands of cement shall not be mixed during use or in storage, nor shall different brands be used alternately in any one structure.
 The same brand and kind of cement shall be used in a given structure above the ground line.
 A change in brand of cement will require a new mix design. - C. The sacked cement shall be so piled as to permit access for tally, inspection, and identification of each shipment. - D. The Contractor shall obtain from the cement company from which the cement is purchased, a certificate stating that the cement delivered to the work complies with the specifications for the type of cement specified for use, with tests pertaining to the delivered lot.
 The certificate shall be dated, signed, and indicate the quantity of shipment.
-Two copies shall be delivered directly to the Engineer in charge of the work. - E. Upon receipt of the certificate of compliance, the Engineer may permit the use of the cement.
-When a certificate of compliance is not furnished by to the Engineer, the cement shall not be used in the work until a release of for its use has been received by him the Contractor from the Contracting Agency's Materials and Research DivisionEngineer.
+Two copies shall be delivered directly to the Engineer. - E. Upon receipt of the certificate of compliance, the Engineer may permit the use of the cement.
+When a certificate of compliance is not furnished to the Engineer, the cement shall not be used in the work until a release for its use has been received by the Contractor from the Engineer. - F. Whenever it is determined by a laboratory test of mill or field samples that the cement does not comply with the specifications, the use of that cement will be suspended until tests by a third party paid for by the Contractor can be made and the test results are approved by the Engineer. - G. All cement not conforming to the specifications and all cement damaged by exposure to moisture shall be removed immediately and permanently from the work.